Getting Started

 GitHub

-To use Mint with private GitHub repositories, you'll need to install the Mint GitHub App.
+To use RWX with private GitHub repositories, you'll need to install the RWX GitHub App.
 See the Getting Started with GitHub guide.

 Without GitHub